whosonfirst/go-whosonfirst-utils/README.md

 It is left to users to filter out any non-GeoJSON files from the list passed to `wof-d2fc`.

-### wof-dump-ls
+### wof-geojsonls-dump

-Dump one or more directories containing Who's On First documents as line-separated (encoded) JSON.
+Dump one or more directories containing Who's On First documents as line-separated (encoded) GeoJSON.

 ```
-./bin/wof-dump-ls -h
+./bin/wof-geojsonls-dump -h
 Usage of ./bin/wof-dump-ls:
   -exclude-deprecated
   Exclude records that have been deprecated.